A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: An Algorithm for Group Composition

 where $\odot$ denotes the element-wise product of matrices.

-Empirically, we find networks often learn multiple representations, so that the observed logits are a linear combination of characters from multiple representations.
-Since any representation may be decomposed into a finite set of irreducible representations (Theorems~\ref{th:maschke} and \ref{th:sum_of_dims}) we may restrict our attention to irreducible representations.
+Each finite group $G$ is equipped with a finite set of $k$ \textit{irreducible} representations (Definition \ref{def:irrep}) Since any representation may be decomposed into a finite set of irreducible representations (Theorems~\ref{th:maschke} and \ref{th:sum_of_dims}) we may restrict our attention to these irreducible representations.
+It is then useful to think about our algorithm for a fixed group $G$ as a \textit{family} of $k$ independent circuits indexed by choice irreducible representation $\rho$.
+In general, a single network may choose any subset of these $k$ circuits to implement, so that the observed logits are a linear combination of characters from multiple representations.
 From now on, each representation may be assumed to be irreducible, and we will drop the word.
 Since each representation has $\chi_{\rho}(abc^{-1})$ maximized on the correct answers, using multiple representations gives constructive interference at $c^* = ab$, giving $c^*$ a large logit.
 Theorem~\ref{th:schur_matrix} implies characters are orthogonal over distinct representations, a fact we use in Section~\ref{sec:logit_attribution}.

 \begin{example} Our \abbrevalgorithm{} algorithm is a generalization of the seemingly ad-hoc algorithm presented in \citet{nandaProgressMeasuresGrokking2023} for modular addition, which in our framing is composition on the cyclic group of 113 elements, $C_{113}$.
 Each element of our algorithm maps onto their Fourier multiplication algorithm, with representations $\rho = \mathbf{2_k}$ (which we define in Appendix~\ref{sec:c_reps}) corresponding to frequency $\omega_k = \frac{2\pi k}{n}$.